If you’re like thousands of other salon owners, you’ve probably tried Facebook ads. And there’s a good chance they haven’t really worked for you.

 When people claim your promo from your landing page, they’ll leave their email address and become a lead.
 You need to have email software connected to this for two reasons.
 First of all, you’ll want to send an automated email confirming that they’ve claimed the offer and giving them details for booking.
 Second, you can add their email address to your database and send them newsletters and promos in the future.

 We made a chatbot through ManyChat to get more contact info from our leads for our ad campaign.
-If you want see exactly how we made our chatbot, check out the free download at the end of the article!
+If you want see exactly how we made our chatbot, check out the free download below!

 Before you create ANY ad, make sure that you’re familiar with Facebook’s rules for what you can and can’t show in an ad and landing page.
 If you don’t respect these rules, you could have your ad rejected, or worse, even your ad account suspended.
 Facebook ad policies.